danmanners/personal-website/content/posts/2020-10-p2-k3s-do-zerotier-gitops.md

 - You have an existing Digital Ocean account, or **use [this link](https://m.do.co/c/a286136cde19) to get $100 in free credit** with a new account.
   - You have the capability to follow instructions and add your own SSH key.
   - I'll also get $25 for free, so that's pretty great.
-- You have or can create a free account with Zerotier ([Link here](https://accounts.zerotier.com/auth/realms/zerotier/protocol/openid-connect/auth?client_id=zt-central&redirect_uri=https%3A%2F%2Fmy.zerotier.com%2Fapi%2F_auth%2Foidc%2Fcallback&response_type=code&scope=all&state=state)).
+- You have or can create a free account with ZeroTier ([Link here](https://accounts.zerotier.com/auth/realms/zerotier/protocol/openid-connect/auth?client_id=zt-central&redirect_uri=https%3A%2F%2Fmy.zerotier.com%2Fapi%2F_auth%2Foidc%2Fcallback&response_type=code&scope=all&state=state)).
-- You know how to and have the capability to add static routes on your router to point to the Zerotier network.
+- You know how to and have the capability to add static routes on your router to point to the ZeroTier network.

 ## Building the Pi Cluster